Azure/azure-sdk-for-python/doc/dev/tests.md

 As a quick background, the Azure SDK uses the [pytest](https://docs.pytest.org/en/latest/) test runner to support creating unit and functional tests for Track 2 Azure libraries.
 To intall `pytest` run `pip install pytest` from your virtual environment, you can confirm the installation was successful by running `pytest -V`.
 The commands will run all files of the form `test_*.py` or `*_test.py` in the provided directory and its subdirectories; for more information check out the [docs][pytest_invocation].

-With the pytest test suite you can provide directories or specific tests to run rather than running the entire test suite:
+With `pytest` you can provide a either a directory or a specific test file to run:
 ```cmd
 (env) azure-sdk-for-python\sdk\my-service\my-package> pytest tests
 (env) azure-sdk-for-python\sdk\my-service\my-package> pytest tests\<test_file.py>
 ```

-In addition you can provide keywords to run specific tests within the suite or within a specific file
+In addition you can provide keywords to run specific tests within the suite or within a specific file:
 ```cmd
 (env) azure-sdk-for-python\sdk\my-service\my-package> pytest tests -k <keyword>
 (env) azure-sdk-for-python\sdk\my-service\my-package> pytest <test_file.py> -k <keyword>